Valmet Paper Machines - Infinite Variance

-- In cases, the production set-up has changed from a functional workshop, with crisscrossing flows, many movements, long lead time and high level of work-in-progress to product flows with improvements in quality, lead time and cost.
+- In cases, the production set-up has changed from a functional workshop, with crisscrossing flows, many movements, long lead time and a high level of work-in-progress to product flows with improvements in quality, lead time, and cost.

 - Logistics and installation are less complex to manage.

 Digitalization is the next big leap driving business efficiency at Valmet.
 Digitalization, with the purpose of decreasing the amount of manual touch points, is challenging when dealing with complex and flexible systems.
 With an engineer-to-order setup the challenge increases tenfold.
 The modular paper machine has laid the foundation to cope with this challenge, as it caters for rule-based configuration of pre-defined or parametric parts into countless product variants.

 The digitalization journey is ongoing, and the envisioned results include:

 - More controlled and robust process at the handover between sales, engineering, and supply chain.

 - Increased cost efficiency and reduced lead time through the value chain